 There are block devices, but no character devices show up.
 This means no TSM volumes on the raw device, but what about filesystem access?

 AIX does *not* call these hdisks.
 They are "USB Mass Storage" devices.
 As such, they *cannot* presently be a part of your LVM.
-No PPs, no LPs, no striping, mirroring, concatenating, rootvg booting, etc.
+No PPs, no VGs, no LPs, no striping, mirroring, concatenating, rootvg booting, etc.

 Also, AIX does not presently know how to handle, nor even look for a partition table on USB devices. mtools expects to see a partition device, not a disk device.
 As such, your FAT filesystem will not be accessible through AIX.